How to Identify and Prevent Blossom-End Rot

 • First, choose vegetable cultivars that are tolerant of calcium deficiencies and less likely to show blossom-end rot symptoms.

 • Inconsistent watering is the main cause of calcium deficiency.
 Avoid watering your plants too much or too little.
 Instead, water consistently and evenly.
 If you forget to water, do not overwater.
-If it’s rainy, ensure plants have good drainage and soil dries out (but do not cease to water completely).
+If it’s rainy, ensure plants have good drainage and the soil dries out (but do not cease to water completely).
 Overall, plants need about 1 inch of water (about 0.6 gallons) per square foot per week.

 • Use mulches to retain soil moisture during dry periods.

 • Have your soil tested periodically to determine if there is sufficient calcium in the soil.
 If you’re using new, store-bought soil, it will likely have more than enough calcium in it already.
 However, if you’re growing in older soil, calcium levels may be depleted.
-If your soil test confirms this, add an organic source of calcium such as lime, bonemeal, or finely-crushed eggshells.
+If your soil test confirms this, add an organic source of calcium such as lime, bonemeal, or finely crushed eggshells.

 • Check the soil pH on a regular basis, particularly if you use lime as a calcium source.
 A pH of about 6.5 (slightly acidic) is ideal for growing most vegetables, as it allows for the best nutrient uptake.